DrAdrianDC/Python-Programming/Text-to-Speech-Conversion/translate_to_audio/README.md

 python PDF-text-to-speech-with-ES-translation.py
 ```

-**Play the Audio:** The script will automatically play the saved audio file.
+**Play the Audio:** The script will automatically play the saved audio file with Spanish translation.